Two characters from the heart of friendly, intimate circle (7)

 'character' becomes 'n'.

-'from the heart' becomes 'close' (I can't justify this - if you can you should believe this answer much more).
+'from the heart' becomes 'close' (I can't explain this - if you can you should give a lot more credence to this answer).

 'e'+'n'+'close'='ENCLOSE'